EdgarQuinones/Learn-Nmap/README.md

 ---

-## Roadmap — v1.1.0 (DISCOVERY Update)
+## Roadmap — v1.1.0 (Discovery Focus)

-Target release: **September 29** (before CPTC)
+Target release: **September 29**

-The **Discovery stage** is the primary focus right now.
+The **Discovery stage** is the primary focus:
-According to ethical hacking methodology, the objectives of network scanning are:

-* Identify live hosts on a network
+* Identify live hosts
-* Identify open & closed ports
+* Map open and closed ports
-* Identify operating system information
+* Collect OS and system architecture info
-* Identify services running on a network
-* Identify running processes on a network
+* Detect running services and processes
-* Identify the presence of security devices (e.g., firewalls)
+* Identify security devices (firewalls, etc.)
-* Identify system architecture
-* Identify vulnerabilities (if possible, though not the priority yet)
+* Provide initial insights into potential vulnerabilities

-These results will be **organized into reports**, forming the foundation for the next stages.
+All findings will be **structured in reports**, forming the foundation for future stages.

 ---

 ## Long-Term Stages

-The project roadmap follows a phased penetration testing workflow:

-1. **Discovery** (current focus)
+1. **Discovery** (current) — learn and map the network
-2. **Vulnerabilities** (deeper vulnerability detection and analysis)
+2. **Vulnerabilities** — detect and assess weaknesses
-3. **Exploitation** (controlled testing of discovered weaknesses)
+3. **Exploitation** — controlled testing of discovered vulnerabilities

-Each stage builds on the previous one, ensuring structure and clarity.
+Each stage builds on the previous, maintaining **structure and clarity** for learning and real-world use.

 ---